Pylons/pyramid/docs/designdefense.rst

    permissions that the accessing user possesses with respect to a context object.

-#) I want to also expose my model via a REST API using Twisted Web.
+#) I want to also expose my resources via a REST API using Twisted Web.
 If
-   Pyramid performed authorization based on attribute access via Zope3's security proies, I could enforce my authorization policy in both :app:`Pyramid` and in the Twisted-based system the same way.
+   Pyramid performed authorization based on attribute access via Zope3's security proxies, I could enforce my authorization policy in both :app:`Pyramid` and in the Twisted-based system the same way.

 Defense